GCP Marketplace Nodes

 -

-A service account with at least the following permissions (these can be created beforehand or during the launch process):
+A service account with at least the following permissions (it can be created beforehand or during the launch process using GUI):

 - roles/config.agent